 So what is the best way of preparing yourself?
 Well, traditionally this might have involved reading organizational materials, Googling them, or visiting their website.
 These are still beneficial but you can complement these by using social media to gain an even better insight into the organization.

-Why Should You Use Social Media?
+Why Should You Use Social Media for Job Preparation?

 There are a number of reasons why it is worth spending some time exploring your target organization’s social media, but some of the main ones are: